cybozu-go/meows/docs/runner-pod-api.md

 When the pod state is `initializing`, `running` or `stale`, it returns a json contains `status` key with `'unfinished'` as value.
-When the pod state is `debugging` (i.e. the pod is finished), it returns a json contains `status` key with one of `'success', 'failure', 'cancelled', 'unknown'` as value and other job result values.
+When the pod state is `debugging` (i.e. the pod is finished), it returns a json contains `status` key with one of `'success', 'failure', 'cancelled', 'unknown'` as value along with other keys describing job result.

 **Successful response**